Lwt-diamond/RAG-SEG/README.md

 ## 📌 License

-This repository is released under the MIT License.
+This project is released for **non-commercial use only**.
+For commercial licensing, please contact [wutaoliu@nuaa.edu.cn].